An Inch of Space…. Is Worth A Thousand Pieces of Gold

 Although they have made the most of this space they are aware of its limitations.

-However, it is evident he is content to live here.
+However, it is evident he is very content living here.

-He has his home, his life, his family and a sense that in other places life is not much better.
+He has his home, his life, his family and a strong sense that life is not better elsewhere.

 A Thousand Pieces of Gold